ShubhamChouksey123/satellites/README.md

 ## Overview

 Welcome to my satellite!
 This digital platform serves as a showcase of my journey as a software engineer, spotlighting my skills, projects, and experiences.
-Built with HTML, CSS, and JavaScript for the frontend, and Java with Spring Boot for the backend, it offers visitors profound insights into my expertise and creative endeavors.
-Leveraging PostgreSQL for database management and Gmail SMTP protocol for seamless communication, it stands as a testament to my commitment to delivering robust and dynamic web solutions.
+- Built with HTML, CSS, and JavaScript for the frontend
+- Java with Spring Boot, Hibernate, JPA  for the backend it offers visitors profound insights into my expertise and creative endeavors.
+- Leveraging PostgreSQL for database management, it stands as a testament to my commitment to delivering robust and dynamic web solutions.

-- The master build is live at: [Quiz-Website](https://quiz-website-g8d7.onrender.com/)
+- The master build is live at: [Satellite-DB](https://satellites.onrender.com/)
 - To ensure continuous uptime, a monitoring system is in place: [Uptime-Robot-URL](https://uptimerobot.com/dashboard)
-- Scheduled tasks are configured to access the website every 10 minutes: [Cron-Job-URL](https://console.cron-job.org/jobs)